cvarma2311/workflow-automation-stack/README.md

 ## 1) Repository Layout (Modular Roles)

-This project is now structured using Ansible roles for better organization and scalability.
+This project is now configured to use a modern Prefect work pool architecture.
+The `prefect` role deploys the server on the master and agents on the workers, with a `process` type work pool for flow execution.

 ```
 workflow-automation-stack/